 This month, Harry Destecrioix—Co-Founder of Ziylo—announced a £15m EIS Fund to back Deep Tech and science-based startups in Bristol.
 Destecrioix cited the importance of an ecosystem in determining the success of science-based ventures in particular.

-Investment into Bristol has been trending upwards over time, with a particularly strong year in 2018 for the total amount invested (aided by Graphcore’s £158m unicorn round), and a high volume of deals in 2019.
-There have been 142 announced equity investments into Bristol-based tech companies since 2011.
+Investment has been trending upwards over time, with a particularly strong year for Bristol tech startups in 2018, in terms of the total amount invested (aided by Graphcore’s £158m unicorn round), and a high volume of deals in 2019.
+Overall, since 2011, there have been 142 announced equity investments into Bristol-based tech companies.

 Whilst there’s been a sharp fall in the number of deals invested during 2020 compared to 2019, the value of deals has risen since then.